Nvdtn19/IDM-Activation-Script/README.md

 -   Raise the issue on [Github](https://github.com/Nvdtn19/IDM-Activation-Script) with screenshots.

 ## Changelog

+#### v1.4
+The scheduled task for blocking IDM popups will now:
+- Run at startup (not just on logon).
+- Ensure it runs with the highest privileges.
+- Ensure it runs regardless of AC power state.
+- Ensure it runs as soon as possible after a scheduled start is missed.
+- Remove the "stop the task if it runs longer than..." condition Also, the AHK script will now run every 100ms instead of 10ms to prevent from high resource usage (although it is almost zero)

 #### v1.3
 [This release is unofficial and not from the original author of the script since this is a fork]